Yvonne Parker: Season 2

 Marked hostility and tension between the African-American and Caucasian posses ensues, emphasised by both Vee and Red.
 When Poussey is discovered to have sabotaged Vee's contraband hiding spots, Vee exiles Taystee from her group.
+In a flashback, it is revealed that along with Taystee, Vee had another adoptive son called RJ; the three lived together as a family for a time.
+At one point, Vee discovered that RJ was dealing drugs independently of Vee as well, causing her to argue with him, though she ended up seducing him and sleeping with him.
+Then, Vee utilizes her contacts with the police and orchestrates a policeman to murder RJ under the false pretense that he had a gun.

 During a verbal confrontation between Vee and Red, the latter attempts to convince the former that the unintended murder of the woman mistaken for Vee was intentional.
 Later on, while Vee is busy emptying buckets of toilet water due to the prison flooding, Red jumps Vee, choking her with plastic wrap.
-Despite initially resisting, Vee concedes deafeat, causing Red to release her and the two making a truce.
+Despite initially resisting, Vee concedes defeat, causing Red to release her and the two making a truce.
 The next day, Vee hits Red over the head with a slock, revealing that the truce was a sham to let Red's guard down.

 Due to Vee's assault of Red, the latter is hospitalized and Special Intelligence Service (SIS) arrives at Litchfield to investigate the incident.
 Vee gaslights Suzanne into believing that she slocked Red, and convinces the rest of her posse to name Suzanne as the culprit as well.
 SIS concludes that Suzanne was responsible, but prison guard Sam Healy believes in Suzanne's innocence and forges a work order that would have placed Suzanne away from the greenhouse where Red was assaulted.
 Additionally, Black Cindy and Janae turn against Vee and revise their statement to incriminate Vee.
 Having no supporters left and sensing her impending doom, Vee denounces her former followers and uses Red's greenhouse tunnel to escape the prison.
 After a while, Vee reaches the roadside, presumably hoping to hitch-hike.
 Miss Rosa, another inmate at Litchfield Penitentiary, happened to have escaped in one of the prison's vans at the same time.
 Remembering that Vee forced Rosa out of her seat in the cafeteria previously, Rosa intentionally veers off the road and runs into Vee, killing her.